All articles

 Smart storage = peace of mind

-Good storage is the difference between a clear living space and a mess:
+Good storage makes the difference between a clear living space and a mobile mess:

-• Stackable or flexible boxes to fit trunks
+• Stackable or flexible boxes to fit the trunks

-• Nets or bags hung in closet doors
+• Nets or hanging bags on the closet doors

 • Adhesive or magnetic hooks: always useful for keys, torches or towels